mgoldcoin/mgold/en/waves-client/assets-management/burn-an-asset.md

-# ​How to burn issued Token.
+# ​How to burn issued Token

 Open up your Waves wallet.